 the neuroscience of how storytelling works in the brain

 powerful techniques for creating curiosity, suspense, and emotional engagement

 what buttons to push to persuade your customers to act

 You’ll leave with simple, science-based techniques for telling a story so captivating your audience can’t help but sit up, pay attention, and act.
 Schedule a learning experience with Storytelling.NYC today and unleash the power of storytelling to transform your business.

 About Jay Dixit

-Jay Dixit is an award-winning writer, storyteller, and writing teacher whose work has appeared in The New York Times, The Washington Post, Rolling Stone, Slate, Wired, and Psychology Today.
-As an interviewer, Jay has spoken to Spike Lee, Tim Roth, Willem Dafoe, and Tony Robbins.
-Jay also conducted George Carlin’s last interview—which George Carlin called the “most complete interview” of his life.
+Jay Dixit is an award-winning writer, speaker, and storyteller whose work has appeared in The New York Times, The Washington Post, Rolling Stone, Slate, Wired, and Psychology Today.

-Jay has taught creative writing at Columbia University, and leads regular classes in writing and storytelling through the New York Writers’ Intensive.
-Jay is also the winner of The Moth, a live stage storytelling competition based in New York, and his story “My Father’s Love” appears on The Moth Radio Hour and NPR.
+Jay teaches creative writing at NYU and Columbia University, and leads training workshops for Amazon, IMDB, NeuroLeadership Institute, and Citibank.
+Jay is the winner of The Moth, and his story “My Father’s Love” appears on NPR and The Moth Radio Hour and forms the basis for the motion picture In Transit.
 He can be reached at firstname.lastname@example.org.